Mirantis/mke-docs/content/docs/configuration/tls-certificates.md

 4. Click **Save**.

 ## Use the CLI to align your TLS certificates and keys

-To set up the certificate with commandline and `mkectl`:

 1. Create a new TLS certificate and key signed by a trusted CA. These must include:
    - external IP address
    - IP addresses for all manager nodes in the list of allowed hosts

-   To get the list of all required hosts, run the following command from the folder where your config file is located:
+   To obtain the list of all required hosts, run the following command from the directory containing your configuration file:

    ```bash
    HOSTS=$(yq '[(.spec.apiServer.externalAddress, .spec.hosts.[] | select(.role == "controller+worker") | .ssh.address)] | join(" ")' <MKE CONFIGURATION FILE NAME>)
    echo $HOSTS
    ```

-2. Encode certificate material:
+2. Encode certificate material.

+   **MacOS:**

    ```bash
    CA_CERT=$(cat ca.pem | base64 -b0)